Lucas79453/lab-01-network-enumeration-/README.md

 The FTP service is running:

-* vsftpd 2.3.4
+- FTP (vsftpd 2.3.4)

-This version is known to contain a backdoor vulnerability that allows remote command execution without authentication.
+This version contains a known backdoor vulnerability that allows unauthenticated remote command execution, leading to full system compromise.
 ---

 ## Disclaimer

 This lab was conducted in a controlled environment for educational and ethical testing purposes only.
+---
 ## Recommended Mitigation

 - Upgrade the FTP service to a secure version